Codeception/codeception.github.com/docs/modules/Unit.markdown

 Registers a class/method which will be tested.
 When you run 'execute' this method will be invoked.
-Please, not that it also update the feature section of scenario.
+Please, note that it also updates the feature section of the scenario.

 For non-static methods: